Ending a marriage, de facto relationship or civil partnership

 You should always get legal help when you end a marriage, de facto relationship or civil partnership (previously called registered relationship)—especially when you have children and joint property.

 The Federal Circuit Court of Australia looks after all divorces.
 The Registry of Births, Deaths and Marriages does not register divorces.

 Changing your name after divorce

 If you have changed your family name to your spouse’s, you may choose to go back to your previous family name (or maiden name) after divorce.
 To change your family name, you will need to contact every organisation you have a personal account with to find out what evidence they need.

 Married in Australia

-If you were born in Australia, you don't need to register your name change with the Registry of Births, Deaths and Marriages.
-To change your family name, you will need to contact every organisation you have a personal account with.
+If you were born in Australia and use your spouse's family name, you don't need to register your name change with the Registry of Births, Deaths and Marriages.
+To change back to your maiden name, you will need to contact every organisation you have a personal account with.

 Organisations will require different proof of the name change, such as:

 - an Australian birth certificate

 - evidence of updated photo ID